Anthony Wingfield: Political and court career

 By 1539 Wingfield was a member of the Privy Council and administrator in Henry VIII's royal household.
 Wingfield was made a Knight of the Garter on St George's Day 1541 (12th stall, Sovereign's side).
 When the King died in 1547, Wingfield served as an assistant executor; was bequeathed £200; and led the guard at the funeral procession.
 Wingfield remained a member of the council during the protectorate of Somerset.
 However, after the fall of the Protectorate in October 1549, it was Wingfield whom the Council sent to Windsor to arrest Somerset, and to bring him to the Tower.

 He was appointed to the post of Chamberlain of the Exchequer in 1550, holding it until his death two years later.

 On 28 August 1551, Sir Anthony, along with the then Lord Chancellor Richard Rich and Sir William Petre went to Copt Hall in Essex to order Princess Mary Tudor and her household to stop hearing the Catholic Mass.
 Wingfield was sent to replace Mary's Comptroller Robert Rochester, who was removed by Edward's Council for refusing to order Mary to cease hearing Mass.

 Death, burial and testament

 Wingfield died on 15 August 1552 in Bethnal Green, at Sir John Gates's house, and his funerals took place on 21 August at Stepney.
 His body was borne in a grand heraldic procession, with singing clerks, and with his armour and insignia displayed, over Mile End, where the vicar of Shoreditch preached at the communion, and a feast was afterwards held.
 His will, naming his wife and his son Robert his executors, was proved in April 1553 by Robert alone: his widow Dame Elizabeth specifically renounced her executorship.
 Dame Elizabeth made her own will on 28 July 1557 and it was proved on 13 November 1559.

 Marriage and issue

-Wingfield married, by 1528, Elizabeth Vere, daughter of Sir George Vere and sister of John de Vere, 14th Earl of Oxford, by whom he had eight sons and seven daughters:
+Wingfield married, by 1520, Elizabeth Vere, daughter of Sir George Vere and sister of John de Vere, 14th Earl of Oxford.
+She attended the Field of the Cloth of Gold as "Lady Wingfield" in 1520.
+They had eight sons and seven daughters: